martial-manu/GoodVsBadGuyClassf/README.md

 # GoodVsBadGuyClassf
-classification bw good and bad guy images .
+classification bw good and bad guy images using CNN